BitcoinDesign/Guide/guide/designing-products/wallet-interoperability.md

    layout = "float-right-desktop"
 %}

 Your application should support interfacing with the various [hardware wallets](/guide/getting-started/hardware/#hardware-wallets) (HWW) that exist on the market.
-This can be different from one hardware wallet to the next and can mean supporting things like PSBTs, animated QR codes, and the hardware wallet interface (HWI).
+This can be different from one hardware wallet to the next and can mean supporting things like NFC, PSBTs, animated QR codes, and the hardware wallet interface (HWI).

 </div>